panaversity/learn-applied-generative-ai-fundamentals/21_langchain_ecosystem/langgraph/course-notebooks/README.md

 https://academy.langchain.com/courses/intro-to-langgraph

-The LangGraph learning notebooks are in course-notebooks directory
+The LangGraph learning notebooks are in course-notebooks directory.
+We are using Google Models for learning langgraph.

 ## Introduction